Gary and Thaddeus Lewingdon: Trial

 The Lewingdon brothers were charged with 10 counts of murder and aggravated theft.
 In January 1979, they abandoned their testimonies and insisted on their innocence.
-While searching through the accused's apartments, the murder weapons were found, as well as a number of objects that were later identified by the victims' relatives.
+During the search of the accused's apartments, the murder weapons were found, as well as a number of objects that were later identified by the victims' relatives.
 This evidence, coupled with the findings from the ballistic and fingerprint examinations, indicated the brothers' involvement in the crimes.
 In February, Thaddeus confessed to killing Vermillion, Dodrill, Jones and committing a number of thefts, after which he was sentenced to life imprisonment.

 In the spring, Thaddeus was brought before a court in Franklin County on charges of complicity in another 6 murders.
 In April, he was found guilty and received another 6 sentences of life imprisonment as punishment.
-In mid-1979, Gary Lewingdon was found guilty of killing 8 people and committing a number of thefts, and also received life imprisonment.
+In mid-1979, Gary Lewingdon was found guilty of killing 8 people and committing a number of thefts.
+He also received life imprisonment.